jakegray1717/bowling_scorecard/README.md

 ### Summary

-This is a bowling score card app that record the clients score when bowling.
+This is a bowling score card app that records the clients score when bowling.

 As soon as you load the app, you will be greet by the HomePage which has an `Enter` button.
 Press the `Enter`.

-Now you will be in the main portion of the application.
-Here you see a group of buttons for the user to click.
+Here, the client will be in the main portion of the application.
+There is a group of buttons for the user to click.
 These buttons record the number of pins knocked down when bowling.
-To keep use easy on the user, the buttons will automatically disable when it would result in more than 10 pins being knocked down in a frame.
+For easy use, the buttons will automatically disable when it would result in more than 10 pins being knocked down in a frame.

 Once the client has scored all 10 frames, there is a reset button at the bottom of the page to clear all of the frames up to that point.
 The reset button can be clicked at anytime during a bowl.

+Now go bowl!